lauler1/cppfront/tutorial/basics/First_Program.md

 Cover other advanced modern C++ topics (e.g. C++ 17, 20, 23) because the idea is to teach how to write code right.
 If cppfront does not have a specific syntax, then use modern C++.

+---

+Witness the culmination of your learning as we guide you in crafting your first cppfront application.
+This section will cover:
+   - Introduction to the "main:" function.
+   - Navigating program "args" and their utility.
+   - The convenience of "std::cout" with format specifications.
+   - Delve into the "std" library, which is inherently included in cppfront.
+   - Decoding the Generated C++: One of the essential skills when working with cppfront is understanding the C++ output it produces.
+We'll help you become proficient in analyzing the generated C++ code, emphasizing its importance for deeper mastery of the language.